HealthInfo Canterbury

 Your blood is a mixture of blood cells and a liquid called plasma.

 Red blood cells are what make your blood red.
 They contain a substance called haemoglobin, which carries oxygen around your body.
 You need iron, vitamin B12 and folic acid for these red blood cells to work properly.
-If you're low in red blood cells it's called anaemia.
+If you're low in red blood cells you have what is called anaemia.

 White blood cells are part of your immune system.
 They help you fight infections.
 Infections are the most common cause of high white blood cells.

-Platelets are tiny cell fragments which, with clotting factor proteins, help your blood to clot if you get cut.
+Platelets are tiny cell fragments which, (with clotting factor proteins) help your blood clot if you get cut.

 HealthInfo recommends the following pages